 - Direct Consolidation Loans

-Federal Perkins Loans are school-based, low-interest education loans available for US citizens and eligible non-citizens enrolled at least half-time in an undergraduate, graduate or professional program.
+Direct Loans were previously known as Stafford Loans and are available to US citizens and eligible noncitizens enrolled at least half-time in an undergraduate or graduate program.
 No credit check or cosigner is required.
-These loans are awarded based on exceptional financial need.

 Federal Consolidation Loans

-Annual loan limits depend on your year in school and whether you are a dependent or independent student.
+Annual loan limits for Direct Loans depend on your year in school and whether you are a dependent or independent student.
 Generally as you continue your education, you are able to borrow more.
-There are, however, specific caps on the amount of subsidized versus unsubsidized loans (more on that difference below) that students can receive as well as a total amount the loans can't exceed.

-To determine if you may be eligible for federal student loans, complete the FAFSA®.
-There is an additional step for PLUS Loans for Parents, so check with your school for their preferred process.
+To determine if you may be eligible for federal student loans, complete the FAFSA each year you are in school.
+The FAFSA application opens on October 1 each year.
+Since some aid is first come, first served, it can be a good idea to complete the FAFSA as soon as you can.
+There is an additional step for PLUS Loans for Parents, so check with your school for their process.